Booking A CBT Test In Luton

-If you’re looking to beat the rush on the commute, taking youris the first step towards getting home quicker, and with less stress.
-Once you’ve completed your CBT, you’ll be able to ride to and from work stress free, gliding past everybody else sat in traffic.
+If you’re looking to beat the rush on the commute, taking youris the first step towards getting home quicker and with less stress.
+Once you’ve completed your CBT, you’ll be able to ride to and from work stress-free, gliding past everybody else sitting in traffic.

 1 on 1 Rider Training are our closest training centre to Luton, located in Barton-le-Clay.
 1 on 1 have a combined teaching experience of 80 years, so you can be sure they know everything there is to know about helping you with your CBT.
 The local roads are quiet - perfect for your first taste of the road on two wheels.
 The school is located right next to the A6, so it’s easy to get to from both Luton and.

 ADS Motorcycle Training are based a little further out, in.
 Their training school is located just a short walk from Letchworth train station, and in between junctions 9 and 10 of the A1M, so it’s easy to get to.

 SBT Motorcycle Training are located just down the road from ADS, slightly closer to the train station.
 SBT have taken advantage of our Instant Booking system, which means your CBT will be confirmed the moment you checkout.
 You won’t have to wait for a confirmation call from the school.

 We also have CBT training centres inand .

 When you take your CBT, you’ll have the choice of riding either a scooter or motorcycle.
 What you choose is entirely up to you, but it’s best to choose whatever it is you’ll be riding once you’ve completed your CBT.
 Both types of bikes have their pros and cons.